Configure correlation searches in ITSI

 ITSI correlation searches support field substitution with tokens in the format

 %fieldname%.
 Use field substitution to map third-party alert field values to corresponding notable event fields.
-See Use ITSI correlation search to ingest alerts for specific examples.
+See Ingest third-party alerts as ITSI notable events for specific examples.

 |Notable Event Title||The title of the notable event in Episode Review.
 For example,